MIT-Senseable-City-Lab/octopus-documentation/docs/AboutOctopus.md

 ![Greta I](@site/static/img/greta1.jpg)

 Greta I, our concept prototype, an exploration of different modular sensing components for the first time deployed on a moving vehicle.
+The device should be highly modifiable and flexible to what environmental factors the user wanted to sense.